 One Pan Seared Salmon with Burst Cherry Tomatoes

-I LOVE this one pan seared salmon with burst cherry tomatoes!
+I LOVE this one pan seared salmon recipe with burst cherry tomatoes!
 This salmon tomato recipe will be your new pan frying salmon staple.
 You know my obsession with tomato season, and this new recipe is heavily inspired by all the bounty of tomatoes I’ve been seeing at the markets and the farmer’s markets in my area.

 What else is so perfect about this one pan seared salmon dish is that it is a fully one pot meal.
 Which means: less dishes, and it comes together in less than 30 minutes.
 You can serve this recipe with any of your favorite vegetables like broccoli, asparagus, top with herbs like fresh basil leaves, spinach or fresh parsley and even sear with capers and scallions.
 Serve with your favorite salad, or fluffy white or brown rice.